End-to-end Learning of a Fisher Vector Encoding for Part Features in Fine-grained Recognition: Introduction

 \section{Introduction}

-Part- or attention-based approaches~\cite{Fu_2017_CVPR,ge2019weakly,he2019and,zhang2019unsupervised,zhang2019learning,zheng2017learning} are common choices for fine-grained visual categorization (FGVC) because they can explicitly focus on small details that are relevant for distinguishing highly similar classes, e.g., different bird species.
-Quite surprisingly, methods that perform the categorization with global image features~\cite{Cui_2018_CVPR_large,lin2015bilinear,Simon17_GOP,Simon19:Implicit,touvron2019fixing,zheng2019learning} also achieve excellent results and it is hard to tell from the empirical results reported in the literature which general approach (global or part-based) is superior, given that all of them show comparable results in terms of recognition performance.
-We hypothesize that part-based algorithms are currently not able to exploit their full potential due to the problems that arise from the initial detection of parts, especially regarding a unified representation of individual part features after the detection.
+Part- or attention-based approaches~\cite{Fu_2017_CVPR,ge2019weakly,he2019and,zhang2019unsupervised,zhang2019learning,zheng2017learning} are common choices for fine-grained visual categorization because they explicitly focus on small details that are relevant for distinguishing highly similar classes, e.g., different bird species.
+Quite surprisingly, methods that perform the categorization with global image features~\cite{Cui_2018_CVPR_large,lin2015bilinear,Simon17_GOP,Simon19:Implicit,touvron2019fixing,zheng2019learning} also achieve excellent results.
+It is hard to tell from the empirical results reported in the literature which general approach (global or part-based) is superior, given that all of them show comparable results in terms of recognition performance.
+We hypothesize that part-based algorithms cannot exploit their full potential due to the problems that arise from the initial detection of parts, especially regarding a unified representation of individual part features after the detection.
 Since learning individual part detectors requires part annotations and thus additional, time-consuming efforts by domain experts, methods for unsupervised part detection have been developed that already obtain remarkable classification results~\cite{ge2019weakly,Korsch19_CSPARTS,zhang2019learning}.
-However, unsupervised part detection faces various challenges, such as missing parts caused by different types of occlusions and parts with ambiguous semantic meaning.
+However, unsupervised part detection faces various challenges, such as missing parts caused by different types of occlusions and parts with ambiguous semantic meaning, as shown in Fig.~\ref{fig:teaser}.
 Hence, it remains unclear whether detected parts are reasonable and semantically consistent.
-This is also depicted in Fig.~\ref{fig:teaser}.
-Furthermore, part-based classifiers usually require both a fixed number of parts to be determined for each image and a pre-defined order of the extracted part features, which are then handed to the classifier.
-These are strong restrictions for the application, especially when considering varying poses and viewpoints that lead to hidden parts not visible in an image.
-In general, we believe that a common way for representing a varying number of unordered part features obtained from each single image is missing.
+Furthermore, part-based classifiers usually require a fixed number of parts to be determined for each image and a pre-defined order of the extracted part features.
+These are strong restrictions for the application, especially when considering varying poses and viewpoints that lead to hidden parts.
+We believe that a common way for representing a \emph{varying number of unordered part features} obtained from every single image is rarely used in the context of fine-grained classification.